-Never start or run the outboard (even momentarily) without the water intake in the water to prevent damage to the water pump (running dry) or overheating of the engine.
+Never start or operate your outboard (even momentarily) without water circulating through all the cooling water intake holes in the gearcase to prevent damage to the water pump (running dry) or overheating of the engine.

 2. Make sure the driveshaft bearing on the jet drive is lubricated.
 Refer to Maintenance - Lubrication Points.